WFTV Career Tips and Tricks: Drama

 London Film School Cinema A, 24 Shelton Street, WC2H 9UB

 We’re thrilled to announce our knock-out panelists for the next in WFTV’s strand, Career Tips and Tricks: Drama.

-Speakers Hope Dickson Leach (Writer Director and co-founder Raising Films); Anna Griffin (Producer, Griffin Pictures); Zara Meerza (Screenwriter and Filmmaker); Maggie Ellis (Film London’s Artists’ Moving Image Network) and Krishnendu Majumbar (BAFTA Television Chair and award-winning producer and director) will be discussing how to forge careers in Drama.
+Speakers Hope Dickson Leach (Writer Director and co-founder Raising Films); Anna Griffin (Producer, Griffin Pictures); Zara Meerza (Screenwriter and Filmmaker); Maggie Ellis (Film London’s Artists’ Moving Image Network) and Krishnendu Majumdar (BAFTA Television Chair and award-winning producer and director) will be discussing how to forge careers in Drama.

 Hosted by WFTV board member Liz McIntyre, Career Tips and Tricks: Drama is part of a strand of panel talks offering inspirational expert advice on how to get hired and succeed in your dream job in TV, film or VR and games.
 Whether you’re just starting out, consolidating your career, or curious about transferring your skills to a different role, come and join us!